lordmauve/dsls-talk/index.rst

 Why would we want to write a DSL
 --------------------------------

-Let's look at a few of the well known DSLs in Python.
+Let's look at a few of the well known DSLs you might have encountered.

 SQL: